 What is ULIP?

-ULIP is essentially a life insurance policy that also offers an option to invest and grow your money.
-A life cover is a vital part of your financial planning, as it protects your dependents’ future in your absence.
+ULIP is essentially a life insurance policy offering an option to invest and grow your money.
+A life cover is vital to your financial planning, as it protects your dependents’ future in your absence.
 The insurance provider uses a portion of your premium to invest in equity, debt, or a mixture of funds to help you build a fortune.
-Now that you know what ULIP policy is, read on to learn about the regulatory changes and their effects.
+Now that you know what ULIP policy is, read about the regulatory changes and their effects.

 1. Extended revival period

-At present, insurance companies allow you to revive your ULIP if the policy lapses due to premium non-payment.
+Insurance companies allow you to revive your ULIP if the policy lapses due to premium non-payment.
 Previously, policyholders could revive ULIPs within two years since the first missed premium.
-As per the IRDAI’s instructions, insurers now permit three years for reviving ULIPs.
+Per the IRDAI’s instructions, insurers now permit three years to restore ULIPs.

 In most cases, missed premiums are a result of financial difficulties.
 Policyholders often fail to continue their ULIPs due to a lack of funds, and two years might not be enough to solve the problem.
-This is why the extension of the revival duration is a blessing for all ULIP holders.
-Three years of revival time will help more people to continue their ULIPs once they resolve their monetary issues.
+Extending the revival duration is a blessing for all ULIP holders.
+Three years of revival will help more people continue their ULIPs once they resolve their monetary issues.

 Regulatory